 Campaign Not Loading

-The following are the most common reasons an campaign fails to load as expected:
+The following are the most common reasons a campaign fails to load as expected:

 - Campaign Not Embedded: The campaign embed code has not yet been added to the site (non-WordPress), or the Output Settings haven’t been configured (WordPress).
-See our documentation for instructions on adding OptinMonster to your specific site’s platform: Connecting OptinMonster to Your Site’s Platform
+See our documentation for instructions on adding OptinMonster to your specific site’s platform.

 - Invalid or Incorrect Display Rules: The Display Rules for the campaign are invalid or preventing the campaign from loading on the specific page.
-Double-check the Display Rules set for your campaign according to our documentation: How to do Page Level Targeting with OptinMonster
+Double-check the Display Rules set for your campaign according to our page level targeting documentation.

 - Incorrect Domain: The domain set for the campaign to load on may contain a typo, or not match the front-end domain for your website.
 Some websites will use one domain for the admin of their site and a different domain for the front-end.
 If your site is configured in this way be sure you’ve added both domains for your campaign to load on.

 - jQuery Library Issue: In some instances a website will load multiple copies of the jQuery library, this can become an issue if the site also loads different versions of the jQuery library.
 If you are running legacy campaigns, OptinMonster will check for and load version 1.12.2 of the jQuery library if your site isn’t already loading it; unless you specifically need a different version of jQuery loading on your site you should load only a single instance of version 1.12.2.
 You can migrate your legacy campaigns to 5.0 versions and OptinMonster will no longer load jQuery to run the campaigns.

 Campaign Not Loading on Specified Display Rules

 It’s possible there is an error in the configuration of your Display Rules, preventing the campaign from loading as you expect across your site.
-Be sure to review our page targeting documentation: How to do Page Level Targeting with OptinMonster for a full walk-through of the process.
+Be sure to review our page targeting documentation for a full walk-through of the process.

 If you’re still having difficulties, submit a support ticket and we’d be happy to assist you!